 Self Care When Separating or Divorcing

-Self-care can take many forms.
+Self-care during or after divorce can take many forms.
 Exercise can be very helpful in reducing symptoms of stress.
 There is no one size fits all.
 The type of exercise you choose should fit what feels comfortable.
 It is important to choose an exercise you enjoy so that you are more likely to do it to stimulate the production of positive hormones that reduce anxiety.
 For some it may be joining a gym while for others it can be as simple as a quiet walk with a beloved pet or a supportive friend.
 The important factor is to be proactive in maintaining health and strength and taking time to take your mind off of the stressors each day while doing something healthy for yourself.
-These activities can also reduce feelings of isolation by spending time with others in a shared enjoyed activity.
+These self-care activities can also reduce feelings of isolation by spending time with others in a shared enjoyed activity.

-Another very helpful activity for some can be utilizing mindfulness meditation.
+Another very helpful self-care activity for some can be utilizing mindfulness meditation.
 There are apps that can guide you with meditation practice or and many books, articles or classes available to help you learn how to integrate meditation into your life to both reduce stress levels as well as to be more effectively present.
 Meditation can help quiet one’s mind to better focus on all of the tasks at hand in a more healthy and productive manner.

 Begin or maintain a healthy and nutritious diet.
 Often when under stress our best efforts to eat healthy can go sideways.
 When stressed there is often either no desire to eat or a gravitation to grab quick unhealthy and sometimes “self medicating” choices that make one “feel good” for the moment such as sugars, carbs or even alcohol, which then backfire by making you feel unhealthy or sluggish after indulging, serving only to exacerbate the stressors.